travis-ci/docs-travis-ci-com/docs/user/languages/java.md

     mvn test

 to run your test suite.
-This can be overriden as described in the [general build configuration](/docs/user/build-configuration/) guide.
+This can be overridden as described in the [general build configuration](/docs/user/build-configuration/) guide.

 ### Dependency Management